grove/exmeso/README.md

 The sorting algorithm is implemented by [ExternalMergeSort&lt;T&gt;](https://github.com/grove/exmeso/blob/master/exmeso-core/src/main/java/org/geirove/exmeso/ExternalMergeSort.java).

+### Maven dependency

 Add the following dependency to your own project:

     <dependency>
       <groupId>org.geirove.exmeso</groupId>
       <artifactId>exmeso-jackson</artifactId>
-      <version>0.0.1</version>
+      <version>0.0.2</version>
     </dependency>

 The <code>exmeso-kryo</code> module is not yet released because Kryo version 0.21 contains a bug in its <code>Input.eof()</code> method, so it'll have to wait for the final 0.22 release.
+Modules released to Maven Central cannot reference SNAPSHOT dependencies.
+For now you'll have to build the module locally if you would like to test it.

 ### Example code

 Here is code example that reads unsorted input from <code>input.json</code> and writes the sorted output to <code>output.json</code>.
 The input is an array of JSON objects that gets sorted by their <code>"id"</code> field.

-    // prepare input and output files
+    // Prepare input and output files
     File inputFile = new File("/tmp/input.json");
     File outputFile = new File("/tmp/output.json");

-    // create a sort handler
+    // Create a sort handler
     JacksonSort<ObjectNode> handler = new JacksonSort<ObjectNode>(ObjectNode.class, new Comparator<ObjectNode>() {
         @Override
         public int compare(ObjectNode o1, ObjectNode o2) {